 |Weight||74kg (11st 9lb)|

-Dual international honours are among the distinctions of Heather Fisher, who represented Great Britain in bobsleigh from 2006-08, competing in junior championships, the British Championship and on the European circuit.
-She made a surprise return to bobsleigh in November 2010 as an injury replacement for GBR1 brakewoman Kelly Denyer in the Britannia Rescue British team to compete in the Americas Cup.
+Not only is she a top-class rugby player but she's also represented Great Britain in bobsleigh, competing in junior championships, the British Championship and on the European circuit.
+She even made a return to bobsleigh in November 2010 as an injury replacement in the Britannia Rescue British team to compete in the Americas Cup.

-She missed the chance of selection for the 2010 WRWC final against New Zealand because of a hand injury but showed outstanding form in the Six Nations, her irresistible performance producing two tries in the 89-0 win over Scotland in March 2011, together with the player of the match award.
+She missed the 2010 WRWC final against New Zealand because of a hand injury (it must have been bad) but has since shown outstanding form in the Six Nations, including an irresistible Player of the Match performance with two tries in the 89-0 win over Scotland in March 2011.